Senguio

-Senguio is a municipality in the Mexican state of Michoacán, located approximately 90 km east of the state capital of Morelia.
+Senguio is a municipality in the Mexican state of Michoacán.
+It is located approximately 90 km east of the state capital of Morelia.

 Geography

 The municipality of Senguio is located at an elevation between 2100 and 3400 m in the Sierra de Mil Cumbres mountain range in northeastern Michoacán.
 It borders the Michoacanese municipalities of Maravatío to the north, Tlalpujahua to the east, Angangueo to the south, Aporo to the southwest, and Irimbo to the west.
 It also borders the municipality of San José del Rincón in the State of Mexico to the southeast.
 The municipality covers an area of 257.741 km2 and comprises 0.44% of the state's area.

 As of 2009, the land cover in Senguio consists of temperate forest (48%) and grassland (12%).
 Another 38% of the land is used for agriculture and 0.8% consists of urban areas.
 Most of Senguio drains into the Lerma River, while the southernmost part of the municipality is located in the basin of the Cutzamala River, a tributary of the Balsas River.
 The forests in the southeastern part of the municipality are protected as part of the Monarch Butterfly Biosphere Reserve.

 Senguio has a temperate climate with rain in the summer.
 Average temperatures in the municipality range between 8 and 18 C, and average annual precipitation ranges between 800 and 1100 mm.